Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-16</b>.
 Parametric coordinate system and interpolation functions for a quadratic edge.</figcaption>
 </figure>

-**Quadratic Triangle.** **Figure 8-17** shows the parametric coordinate system and interpolation functions for a quadratic triangle cell type.
+**Quadratic Triangle.** {ref}`Figure 8-17 <Figure-8-17>` shows the parametric coordinate system and interpolation functions for a quadratic triangle cell type.
 The quadratic triangle is described using the two parametric coordinates $(r,s)$.

 {#Figure-8-17 .figure-target}
 &nbsp;